-particular letters about his visit to your house . . .
-'I found your home filled with simplicity and love which I believe humanity.' ...
+"Zenichirō has written me very particular letters about his visit to your house . . .
+'I found your home filled with simplicity and love which I believe are the real essence of arts and humanity.' ...
 He says that your house is what he likes best of all he has seen in America . . .
-I understand that your of colour has succeeded to the highest perfection ... intoxicating one with sublimeness and simplicity.
+I understand that your [house] is the one where the application of colour has succeeded to the highest perfection... intoxicating one with sublimeness and simplicity.
 He further says that he saw many valuable things by Kōetsu, Sōtatsu, Kenzan . . .
 It was certainly a great astonishment to him that your collection is so inexhaustible, especially in the works by these enviable Japanese artists whose names and works are undying."